kiboma2021/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

+---POINTERS AND ARRAYS---

+Every time you declare a variable, the computer will reserve memory for this variable.
+The memory reserved will then store the value of the variable.

+Depending on the type of the variable, the computer will reserve more or less memory.

+Here are the sizes of the most common types on most 64-bit Linux machines:

+	char -> 1 byte /*1 byte =8 bits*/
+	int ->4 bytes
+	float -> 4 bytes

+We can sizeoff can be used to find size of a variable

+	#include<stdio.h>
+	/**
+	 *
+	 * Main - size of char, int and float
+	 *
+	 * Return - Always return 0
+	 *
+	 */
+	 int main(void)
+	 {
+	   int n;
+	   int p;
+	   printf("Size of 'char' is: %lu bytes\n",sizeof(char));
+	   printf("Size of 'int' is: %lu bytes\n",sizeof(int));
+	   printf("Size of 'float' is: %lu bytes \n", sizeof(float));
+	   return(0);
+	 }

+When we declare a variable, the computer will reserve the right amount of space for the variable in the memory (depending on its type).
+The space reserved for the variable is its address.
+And when we assign a value to this variable, the computer will store this value at its address.

+One does not control the address where the variable is stored.
+In order to know what is the address of a variable, you can use the “address-of unary operator” &

+	#include<stdio.h>
+	/**
+	 * Main - Address of variables
+	 *
+	 * Return - Always return 0
+	 *
+	 */
+	 int main(void)
+	 {
+	   char c;
+	   int n;

+	   printf("The address of variable 'c' is: %p\n", &c);
+	   printf("The address of variable 'n' is: %p\n", &n);
+	   return(0);

+	 }

+NOTE: You can use %p to print addresses (the values of pointers) with printf

+---STORING MEMORY ADDRESSES---

 1. Write a function that takes a pointer to an int as parameter and updates the value it points to to 98.
 	Prototype: void reset_to_98(int *n);